2026 Festival Jazz Clinicians

 A multi-instrumentalist, Clint performs regularly with The Yerba Buena Stompers (tuba), The Delta Stompers (guitar/banjo), Hot Club of San Francisco (bass), The Cafe Borrone All-Stars (trumpet, trombone, drums, clarinet, guitar, etc.), The Reynolds Brothers Rhythm Rascals (clarinet, trombone, and bass), The Ray Skjelbred Quartet/Ray Skjelbred and His Cubs (bass), The Grand Dominion Jazz Band (trumpet) and Usonia Jazz (various).

 Clint is also a noted jazz educator.
 He taught on staff with the Jim Cullum Jazz Band at the Stanford Jazz Workshop.
-He frequently guest-lectures at San Mateo Community College and the Community School of Music and Arts at the Finn Center, and is currently an instructor at numerous adult jazz camps including the Teagarden Jazz Camp.
+He frequently guest-lectures at San Mateo Community College and the Community School of Music and Arts at the Finn Center, and is currently an instructor at numerous adult jazz camps.
 He has been the Staff Archivist and Curator for the San Francisco Traditional Jazz Foundation.

 Born in Pasadena, California, and raised in nearby Costa Mesa, Dan Barrett began playing the trombone at the age of eleven, and the cornet shortly thereafter.
 In high school he formed his first group, the Back Bay Jazz Band.
 This sextet presented the music of King Oliver, Jelly Roll Morton and other early jazz greats to Southern California audiences.
 During this time, Dan played many local jobs with the great New Orleans musicians Ed “Montudie” Garland; Alton Purnell; Mike DeLay; Joe Darensbourg; Nappy Lamare; and Barney Bigard, hearing about the “old days” first-hand.